How to Make Dua According to Qur'an and Hadith | Muslim Hands UK

 Don’t rush into your du’a without first praising Allah and then sending prayers upon our beloved Prophet (saw):

-The Prophet (saw) said, 'When any one of you have performed Salah (prayer) and wants to supplicate, let him begin with praising His Lord (swt) and glorifying Him, then send prayers upon the Prophet (saw).
-Then he may supplicate for whatever he wishes'.
-[Tirmidhi]
+The Prophet (saw) said, ‘When any one of you have performed Salah (prayer) and wants to supplicate, let him begin with praising His Lord (swt) and glorifying Him, then send prayers upon the Prophet (saw).
+Then he may supplicate for whatever he wishes.’

-There are SO many Names which you can call upon Allah by - but the above are some of the most commonly used ones.
-Remember to select the most relevant Name to your du'a.
+There are so many Names which you can call upon Allah by - but here are some of the most commonly used ones.
+Remember to select the most relevant Name to your du’a.
 If you are asking for forgiveness, you could use Al-Ghafur; if you are asking for help with a problem, you could use Al-Wakil.

 You can invoke Allah by His Names in a few ways, which we have illustrated below: